Patrick O'Connell (footballer): Legacy

 A bust commemorating O'Connell's league title achievement with Real Betis was installed at the club's Estadio Benito Villamarín in 2017.

-Organised by the Patrick O'Connell Memorial Fund Alan McLean, Fergus Dowd and Simon Needham.
-A documentary about Patrick and the Fund, by Michael Andersen was released in May 2018 with the support of the Memorial Fund.
-Patrick's new memorial was installed by the fund in April 2016.
+It was organised by the Patrick O'Connell Memorial Fund, Alan McLean, Fergus Dowd and Simon Needham.
+A documentary about O'Connell and the Fund, by Michael Andersen was released in May 2018, with the support of the Memorial Fund.
+O'Connell's new memorial was installed by the fund in April 2016.

-The monument commemorating Real Betis’s only La Liga title, while it includes reference to their title winning manager, it misspells O’Connell’s name.